Pawel-Lipka/Catalogues_Downloader/README.md

 # Catalogues_Downloader
-Software to automatic dowload catalogues from Figoshop based on SN number

-Project assumptions:
+Scripts to get data from site

-- Python language
+- Python
 - Selenium
-- unittest
-- safe password storage
-- interface (streamlit)